How Much Does Stained Glass Repair Cost in 2025?

 Crack Repair

-Repairing a crack in stained glass ranges between $100 and $300, depending on its size and the number of affected panes.
+Repairing a crack in stained glass ranges between $100 and $300, depending on the size and number of affected panes.
 The depth and age of the crack can impact the repair cost.
 A stained glass repair technician will fill the gaps with epoxy or resin, then color the filled area to match the surrounding glass.
 After the crack repair cures and the repair technician finishes retouching, they'll reseal the glass.

 Painting Damaged and Faded Stained Glass